neondatabase/website/content/docs/postgres/query-reference.md

 ### Filtering data

-Here are some examples of using the WHERE clause to filter data in PostgreSQL, showcasing various filtering scenarios:
+Here are some examples of using the `WHERE` clause to filter data in Postgres, showcasing various filtering scenarios:

 ```sql
 -- Filter by an exact match